 Carrer del Palau de la Música, 4-6

-Palau de la Música Catalana is the only concert hall that has ever been declared an UNESCO heritage site and it’s another modernist architectural jewels in Barcelona.
+Palau de la Música Catalana is the only concert hall that has ever been declared a UNESCO heritage site and it’s another modernist architectural jewels in Barcelona.
 Its colors and motifs of nature can recall Gaudí’s works but it was designed by Domenech i Muntaner as a commission for the Catalan Orfeo.
-The concert hall is beautiful at every level: sound, colors and light.
+The concert hall is beautiful at every level: sound, colors, and light.

 At the Palau de la música Catalana you will also find one of the most popular Instagram places in Barcelona: its colorful balcony.
 The interior of the building is also very insta-worthy.
 Let yourself fall in love with the colors!

 The insta-famous balcony is usually closed for concerts, being the only way to visit (and photograph it) by joining an organized tour.

 Casa Batlló is Gaudi’s masterpiece.